pjamar/cmpserve/README.md

 An HTTP server to display zip files as folders, making it easy to serve compact static archives.

 ## Overview
-`cmpserve` is a lightweight HTTP server designed to serve files and directories, with enhanced support for ZIP archives using an indexed caching system for fast access.
-The project provides an efficient way to expose files over HTTP while optionally displaying directory indexes and handling hidden files.
+`cmpserve` is a lightweight HTTP server designed to serve ZIP files as they were directories.
+It also would serve files and directories.
+ZIP archives get indexed for quicker random access.

+Optionally `cmpserve` can display directory indexes and expose hidden files.

 ## Features
 - Serves files and directories over HTTP.